yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 3) the exploration of the opportunities interfaces and visualization of data holds for knowledge production
 4) research that aims at developing strategies for development and inclusion

 These fields are going to be explored by phd students, embedded researchers and students in combination with public and private partners.
-Inspired by open source culture and software development practices the fields are going to be explored simulataneously so that insights from one of the fields can be applied transfered early on to the other fields.
+Inspired by open source culture and software development practices the fields are going to be explored simulataneously so that insights from one of the fields can be applied tranfered early on to the other fields.

 *timing of the different work packages and their components (Gantt chart or similar)* *detailed work description, i.e.:*
 *a description of each work package (table 3.1a)*